ontodev/robot/docs/measure.md

 _Reasoner metrics_ (currently only satisfiability status and number of unsatisfiable classes) can be collected by appending `-reasoner` to the `--metrics` parameter, for example: `--metrics essential-reasoner`.

-A full breakdown of all metrics can be found in the following.
-For simplicity, all metrics ending with `_incl` are omitted - they simply indicate that the metric was collected over the imports closure (the ontology _including_ its imports).
+A full breakdown of all metrics can be found in the table below.
+In the actual output, you will also see the same metrics ending with `_incl`.
+This indicates that the metric is the ontology _including_ its imports.
+Otherwise, the metric is just representative of the ontology _without_ imports.

 Some abbreviations useful to understand the following:
 - `abox`: The part of the ontology that is about individuals, see [Wikipedia](https://en.wikipedia.org/wiki/Abox)